Audio Version Available

 I was so proud of my country when Singaporeans stood up for Sarah’s dad.

-Over just two days, her video went viral on TikTok.
+Over just two days, her video on the Grab scam went viral on TikTok.

 Many of the users were tagging the official Grab TikTok account to ensure that the company were aware of this incident and could reimburse Mr Bala.
 Some were offering solutions to help him directly.